cardano-foundation/CIPs/CIP-0PRS/CIP-0PRS.lagda.md

 The relation allows

-* Fetching messages at the beginning of each slot
+- Fetching messages at the beginning of each slot
-* Block creation
+- Block creation
-* Voting
+- Voting
-* Transitioning to next slot in the same voting round
+- Transitioning to next slot in the same voting round
-* Transitioning to next slot in a new voting round
+- Transitioning to next slot in a new voting round

-Note, when transitioning to the next slot we need to distinguish whether the next slot is in the same or a new voting round.
-This is necessary in order to detect adversarial behaviour with respect to voting (adversarialy not voting in a voting round)
+Note that when transitioning to the next slot we need to distinguish whether the next slot is in the same or a new voting round.
+This is necessary in order to detect adversarial behavior with respect to voting (adversarialy not voting in a voting round).

 ```agda
     data _↝_ : State → State → Set where